Skip to main content

 Second sessionTry from-security-plan mode after completing a security plan.
 Notice how AI component data carries forward automatically.

-Third sessionReview the scorecard and backlog output.
+Third sessionReview the review summary and backlog output.
 Use the generated work items to drive actual mitigations.

 OngoingThe structured artifacts serve as living documentation.
 Return to update assessments as the AI system evolves.